Kal-El-1412/Nalyze/connector/IMPLEMENTATION_SUMMARY.md

 # Implementation Summary

-## Six-Prompt Enhancement Complete
+## Seven-Prompt Enhancement Complete

-This document summarizes the six-part enhancement to the `/chat` endpoint.
+This document summarizes the seven-part enhancement to the `/chat` endpoint and frontend UX.

 ---